Structure-Aware Text Recognition for Ancient Greek Critical Editions: Introduction

-In this work, we study structure-aware OCR for Ancient Greek by defining a lightweight markup scheme that encodes reference and organizational elements found in printed scholarly editions.
-We construct a benchmark of image-transcription pairs spanning more than $5{,}000$ Ancient Greek works and supporting both model training and evaluation.
-Our paper provides: \begin{itemize} \item an open large-scale synthetic corpus with controlled typographic and layout variation (185,000 images); \item a pipeline for reproducing such datasets for other languages; \item an annotated, open, curated set of real printed editions (450 images); \item a benchmark analysis of state-of-the-art VLMs in zero-shot and fine-tuned settings and resulting models with below 2\% of CER\finalonly{ (\href{https://huggingface.co/CLLG}{Hugging Face})}. \end{itemize}
+Digitization, therefore, requires not only transcription but also structure recovery, separation of layout artefacts from textual organization, and reconstruction of content fragmented across pages.
+In practice, this conversion of OCR output into structured TEI/XML representations is often more time-consuming than raw transcription and remains largely manual due to the lack of openly shared ground truth~\cite{TEI_P5}.
+In this work, we study structure-aware OCR for Ancient Greek critical editions using a lightweight markup scheme for reference and organizational elements.
+We construct image--transcription benchmarks spanning more than $5{,}000$ works and supporting both training and evaluation.
+Although our focus is Ancient Greek, the challenges we target---dense layout, intertwined structure, and multi-layer annotations---are representative of a broader class of complex document understanding problems.
+Our contributions are: \begin{itemize} \item an open large-scale synthetic corpus with controlled typographic and layout variation (185{,}000 images); \item a reproducible pipeline for generating structure-aware OCR datasets; \item an open curated benchmark of real printed editions (450 images); \item a benchmark analysis of state-of-the-art VLMs in zero-shot and fine-tuned settings, with resulting models below 2\% CER\finalonly{ (\href{https://huggingface.co/CLLG}{https://huggingface.co/CLLG})}. \end{itemize}